-1 In addition, key back-office functions that were previously centralized under Emera will 2 now reside within the NMGC organization, meaning that business process owners will 3 have direct visibility into performance, the ability to drive continuous improvement, and 4 the opportunity for real-time, on-the-ground interactions and collaboration that inform 5 decision-making and functional improvements.
-With formal service-level agreements 6 ("SLAs"), performance tracking, and a shared IT support team that is contractually aligned 7 with NMGC's goals, management will be empowered to hold providers accountable, 8 escalate issues, and implement corrective actions as needed.
-9 10 This model not only improves the quality and responsiveness of internal services, but also 11 strengthens regulatory alignment, customer service delivery, and overall operational 12 performance.
-In short, it puts authority and accountability where it belongs-with the 13 informed, local leadership at NMGC.
-14 15 Q. WHAT PRIORITY WILL THE IT SHARED SERVICES PERSONNEL GIVE TO 16 NMGC ISSUES, OUTAGES, AND HOW WILL NMGC BE ASSURED OF THE 17 APPROPRIATE LEVEL OF SUPPORT?
-18 A. Under the new IT shared services model, NMGC will be assured of a dedicated and 19 accountable level of support, with clear mechanisms in place to ensure that issues, outages, 20 and support requests are addressed with appropriate urgency and responsiveness.
-Day-to- 21 day support and operational priorities will be governed by formal service-level agreements 22 SLAs that define expected performance standards, including response and resolution times 23 for incidents of varying severity.
+This model not only improves the quality and responsiveness of internal services, but also strengthens regulatory alignment, customer service delivery, and overall operational performance.
+In short, it puts authority and accountability where it belongs-with the informed, local leadership at NMGC.

+Q. HOW WILL NMGC ENSURE PRIORITY SUPPORT FOR IT ISSUES AND OUTAGES?

+Under the new IT shared services model, NMGC will be assured of a dedicated and accountable level of support, with clear mechanisms in place to ensure that issues, outages, and support requests are addressed with appropriate urgency and responsiveness.
+Day-to-day support and operational priorities will be governed by formal SLAs that define expected performance standards, including response and resolution times for incidents of varying severity.
 These SLAs will provide a transparent and enforceable framework to ensure that NMGC's critical business needs are prioritized and consistently met.
 For example, major outages or system errors affecting operations would trigger immediate response protocols, with defined escalation procedures and resolution timeframes.